andrecb/javascript-unit-test/README.md

   - Supports all kinds of expectations and modes (sync / async)
   - e.g., Jest, Chai

-`ECMAScript on Jest have a experimental support` `Alternative: Vitest`
+`ECMAScript on Jest have a experimental support an alternative is Vitest`

 ### Section 03